 Using a feeler gauge, set the spark plug gap between 0.7 mm to 0.8 mm (.028 in to .031 in).

-Apply anti-seize lubricant over spark plug threads to prevent a possible seizure.
+Apply a small amount of anti-seize lubricant over spark plug threads to prevent a possible seizure.

 Screw spark plug into cylinder head by hand and tighten with a torque wrench and a proper socket.

 SPARK PLUG TORQUE